This page describes how to update an extension or theme ("item") that you previously published on the Chrome Web Store.

 This dialog also lets you control the timing of your item's publishing.
 If you uncheck the checkbox, your item will not be published immediately after its review is complete.
 Instead, after it passes the review your item will become ready for you to publish.
 This lets you wait until you are ready (for example, with marketing announcements) and then manually publish it at a time of your choosing.

 After you submit the item for review, it will undergo a review process.
 This is essentially the same review as new items receive; the time for this review depends on the nature of your item and the extent of your changes.
-See the FAQ on review times for more details.
+See review times for more details.

 For items that you previously published with partial rollout, you can update the percent rollout using the Package tab:

-To increase the rollout fraction for your item, enter the increased percentage target and then click Update.
+The Published item information appears in the right column.
+To increase the rollout fraction, enter the increased percentage target in the Published to a percentage of users field, and then click Update.